 Drinking water helps our physical performance, but not drinking water helps advance our mental and spiritual training.

 As martial arts instructors, we often tell our students that “The things we learn here have applications outside the dojang.
 We’re not just learning punching, blocking, kicking: we’re learning life lessons that help us everywhere.”
 Being comfortable while uncomfortable is a perfect example of a skill that we can learn during class and apply in many situations.
 At first, we miss the water.
 Our body has a physical need for it, so our mind attaches to that desire.
 We can either fixate on the longing, or we can release it, as Zen practitioners release every unnecessary thought during meditation.
-When we get thirsty during a workout, our body may function at 90% but by controlling and setting aside this desire, our minds undergo the same stress as our bodies.
-Just as muscles recover with rest and proper food, our minds recover as they gain more experience, and eventually they don’t mind these stressors as much.
+When we get thirsty during a workout, our body may function at 90% capacity, and by controlling and setting aside this desire, we give our minds the opportunity to undergo the same stress as our bodies.
+Just as muscles recover with rest and proper food, our mental endurance recovers and improves as our minds gain more experience.
+Eventually they don’t mind these stressors as much.
 In this way, our training serves as a powerful metaphor for other similar challenges in life.

 No Big Deal